 Pharmacists can contribute to the advancement of their profession by volunteering to serve within local, state, national, and international pharmacy organizations.

-I had the opportunity to serve as President of the Palm Beach Society of Health System Pharmacists and connect with local pharmacists in my area.
-I am currently serving on the Board of Directors for the Florida Society of Health-System Pharmacists where I have the privilege of interacting with pharmacists in my state.
-I also had the opportunity to serve on a variety of committees with the American College of Clinical Pharmacy where I interacted with like-minded pharmacists not only from across the country but from all over the world.
+I have had the opportunity to serve as President of the Palm Beach Society of Health System Pharmacists and I am currently serving as President-Elect of the Florida Society of Health-System Pharmacists.
+These positions allowed me to connect with local pharmacists in my area as well pharmacists in my state.
+I have also had the opportunity to serve on a variety of committees with the American College of Clinical Pharmacy and the American Society of Consultant Pharmacists where I interacted with like-minded pharmacists not only from across the country but from all over the world.

-Many pharmacy organizations advocate on behalf of the pharmacists.
-They reward pharmacists who are actively engaged with various awards.
-Some organizations award fellowship status to members after sustained contribution to practice, service, education and/or research.
+Most pharmacy organizations offer continuing education programs, leadership positions, and networking opportunities for pharmacists and pharmacy technicians.
+Many organizations advocate on behalf of the pharmacists to expand their scope of practice.
+They reward members who are actively engaged with various opportunities and awards.
+Some organizations grant fellowship status to members after sustained contributions to practice, service, education and/or research.

 3. Service to publications and presentations

-Pharmacists should consider contributing to publications by serving as reviewers for journals, books, abstracts, and continuing education programs in their areas of expertise.
+Pharmacists may contribute to publications and presentations by serving as reviewers for journals, books, abstracts, and continuing education programs in their areas of expertise.

-I had the opportunity to serve as a reviewer for American Journal of Health System Pharmacy, Annals of Pharmacotherapy, Pharmacotherapy, and Pharmacotherapy Self-Assessment Program.
-After serving as a reviewer, I gained great insights which helped me to author my own articles and book chapters, and present my own posters and continuing education programs.
+My colleagues and I have had the opportunity to serve as reviewers for several pharmacy publications such as American Journal of Health System Pharmacy, Annals of Pharmacotherapy, Pharmacotherapy, and Pharmacotherapy Self-Assessment Program.
+After serving as reviewers, we gained great insights which helped us to author our own articles and book chapters.
+We have also had the opportunity to serve as abstract and continuing education reviewers for several pharmacy meetings, which helped us to improve our own posters and educational programs.

-I had the opportunity to co-lead three international medical mission trips to provide care to underserved patients in Zambia, Brazil, and the Dominican Republic.
-I also had the opportunity to participate in domestic medical mission trips to provide health screening to underserved patients in Alaska and Florida.
+I have had the opportunity to co-lead three international medical mission trips to provide health care to underserved patients in Zambia, Brazil, and the Dominican Republic.
+I have also had the opportunity to participate in domestic medical mission trips to provide health screening to underserved patients in several parts of Alaska and Florida.

 If you are looking to engage in community service, my advice is to dedicate at least a couple of days per year to reach out to people with limited access to health care.
 I bet you will find the experience very rewarding.
 Remember that everyone is capable of serving the community, all that you need is a heart for service.